Content warning: depression, emotional abuse, suicide.

 This realization was mind-blowing to me, and even now when I think about it, it still is.
-It’s difficult to imagine what my life would be like if I was never depressed, but it’s even more difficult to believe that most people aren’t.
-I think what actually convinced me this was true was when I thought about how much I complained to my friends about how much I hated myself, as opposed to how much my friends complained to me about hating themselves.
+It’s hard to imagine what my life would be like if I was never depressed, but it’s even harder to believe that most people aren’t.
+I think what actually convinced me this was true was when I thought about how much I complained to my friends about how much I hated myself, versus how much my friends complained to me about hating themselves.

 The onset of my depression was when I was fifteen years old.
 Disillusioned by church, struggling with my social life, and exhausted spending hours upon hours each week pretending to be a believer, I became depressed.
 I lost motivation to do schoolwork and spent a lot of my time lying down in bed, browsing random websites all day.

 My mom first confronted me about it when she saw I had drawn a line over my wrist with a marker.
-She asked me if I was feeling “that suicidal thing”, her tone carrying utter disbelief, as if she couldn’t believe I could ever feel depressed.
+She asked me if I was feeling “that suicidal thing”.
+Her tone carried utter disbelief, like she couldn’t believe I could ever feel depressed.
 My mother berated me and warned me to never do that again.